A-Warsame/A-Warsame/README.md

 <h1 align="center">Hi 👋, I'm Abdal</h1>

-- 🔭 I’m currently working on **Etch-a-sketch project**
+- 🔭 I’m currently working on **LeapQuest**, a platforming game using JavaScript.

 - 🌱 I’m currently learning **Full Stack JavaScript**

-- 👨‍💻 All of my projects are available at [https://github.com/A-Warsame](https://github.com/A-Warsame)
+- 👯 I’m looking to collaborate on open-source game development projects.

+- 💬 Ask me about web development or JavaScript.

+- ⚡ Fun fact: I started coding by creating a simple quote generator and have been passionate about programming ever since!

 - 📫 How to reach me **aawarsame12@gmail.com**